Your GP practice is here for you

 Find out more about GP services including how to find and register with a local GP.

-Find out how local GP practices are working in ‘A guide to your GP Practice – new ways of working’, the Easy Read version of the leaflet, or alternatively see below.
+Find out how local GP practices are working in ‘A guide to primary care in the Black Country’, also available in Easy Read format, or alternatively see below.

 What is triage?